 Common Colors and Their Associations

-• Yellow (#FFD700) evokes warmth, happiness, and optimism.
-It attracts attention and is commonly seen in branding for food and retail industries.
+• Yellow (#FFD700) — warmth, happiness, optimism.
+Common in food and retail branding.

-• Orange (#FFA500) represents energy, enthusiasm, and friendliness.
-It is often used in branding that targets younger demographics.
+• Orange (#FFA500) — energy, enthusiasm, friendliness.
+Targets younger audiences.

 How Color Influences Digital Marketing

 Online platforms rely heavily on color to optimize engagement and increase conversions.
-Whether on websites, advertisements, or social media, color psychology plays a vital role in shaping user behavior.
+Whether on websites, ads, or social media, color psychology shapes user behavior.

 Colors That Drive Action